-HubSpot has recently released the beta set of features to support Account- Based marketing activities.
+HubSpot has recently released a set of features to support Account- Based marketing activities.
 It is the start of a larger plan.
-For the early birds that already want something to start doing ABM on HubSpot, consider take the beta.
-We'll see today how to implement ABM in your business and how the beta features will support this.
+We'll see today how to implement ABM in your business and how some basic features will support this.

 With Account-Based Marketing, you can give power to your B2B marketing and sales strategies.
 The principle is to target specific accounts of prospects or/and customers.
 By setting up a short number of accounts to target, it frees ressources to focus on those and create a personalized strategies to close deals with them.

 In order to conduct such strategies, your marketing and sales departments will work closely, to create the best experience for those accounts.
 Dedicating specific resources to your ABM is needed in order to have results.

 The first thing to do is to define your goals.
 What do you want to achieve with an account-based marketing strategy?

 Here are some example of objectives that you can have: